 Check answers as a class.

 or similar activity (in some units)

 Usually, I will first explain the activity, then model the activity with some students.
 For most activities, there are a list of questions.
 Have the students ask the questions, one by one and choose one of the more enthusiastic students to try to guess the answer.
-On the website, there are examples that work well with students of all levels.
+On the website, there are examples in the answer key PDF that work well with students of all levels.